soumwadeep/makeUPerfect/README.md

-Apologies for the misunderstanding.
-Here's the corrected version of the README file:

 # makeUPerfect

 makeUPerfect is a powerful and intuitive web application designed to help you excel in your daily tasks and overcome your weaknesses.
 With makeUPerfect, you can create personalized to-do lists and track your progress, all in one convenient platform.
 Built using MERN Stack (MongoDB, Express.js, React.js, and Node.js), makeUPerfect offers a seamless user experience and robust functionality.